lance-gg/lance/README.md

     * Only dirty items get sent, with periodic sync
     * Option to specify incremental updates
     * client to server should also be binary
-* Recording and replaying sessions
+* Implement more tests
-* tests tests tests
+* * Recording and replaying sessions

 Caveats: